thesumitkpandey/shopeasy/README.md

-//i have to add a phone option throughout the website
+i have to implement onclick delivery cancel feature